 One benefit of reading topically is that it will assist you in the outlining process.
-As you may notice, the basic outline of your syllabus corresponds roughly with the way in which the material is presented in your text, with some additional information and reorganization included here and there to help guide your understanding.
-This text-based outline can thus provide a useful starting point for your own course outline, but please be aware that the basic outline dictated by the text (which you can see laid out more concisely in the book's Table of Contents) does not call attention to each subtopic we will study in depth, so you will need to create a much more robust outline of the law than that generated by the general layout of your text.
+As you may notice, the basic topical outline of your syllabus corresponds roughly with the way in which the material is presented in your text, with some additional information and reorganization included here and there to help guide your understanding.
+This textbook-based outline can thus provide a useful starting point for your own course outline.
+Make an effort each week to review your briefs and notes and update your own growing outline, and at the end of each Roman-numeraled Part of your text, review the corresponding topic-specific Objectives and Learning Outcomes that are embedded in the syllabus below.